• Skip to primary navigation

 Saturna is a name that comes up a bit when talking about HSAs because they have a unique fee structure that could work in favor of some people compared to the options in the list above.

-They have the potential for a no fee HSA, if you trade at least once per year in your account (which most people will do as they invest new funds).
-They offer commission free investing with their affiliated funds, otherwise they charge $14.95 per trade.
-For most people, this will likely be more expensive that other options on this list.
+They have the potential for a no fee HSA, they offer commission free investing with their affiliated funds, but they do charge a 0.30% asset-based fee for non-Saturna funds.
+For most people, this could be more expensive than other options on this list.

 Check out Saturna here.